PlagueVRC/DBT_API/README.md

 # DBT_API
-A C# api for making Unity DBT's (Direct Blend Tree's) - These are used as numerous layers is a big performance killer.
+A C# API for making Unity DBTs (Direct Blend Trees) - These are used as numerous layers is a big performance killer.

 # Example Usage:
 ```csharp